-Pre-approval (or prior-authorization): Your PCP must get approval from The Permanente Medical Group before you get certain services.
-The Permanente Medical Group will only approve the services you need.
+Pre-approval (or prior-authorization): Your PCP must get approval from the Southern California Permanente Medical Group before you get certain services. the Southern California Permanente Medical Group will only approve the services you need.
 They will not approve services by non-participating providers if they believe you can get comparable or more appropriate services through Kaiser Permanente providers.
 A referral is not an approval.
-You must get approval from The Permanente Medical Group.
+You must get approval from the Southern California Permanente Medical Group.